HomeBlogTruck Finance NZ

 Can new businesses get truck finance?

-Yes, though your options are more limited than for an established business.
-Lenders that work with start-ups will typically want to see:
+Lenders that work with new businesses will typically want to see:

 • A solid business plan with realistic revenue projections